divush/divush.github.io/_posts/2017-07-06-site-features.md

 tags: site-features
 ---

 This site is created using a [Jekyll](https://jekyllrb.com/) template called ***[Hyde](https://github.com/poole/hyde)*** which is a tool for generating static sites.
-I have a post on <a href=""> Jekyll </a> which also covers Hyde.
-The main reason for choosing Hyde was because it looked simple yet appealing.
+I have a <a href="{% post_url 2017-07-06-jekyll %}">post on Jekyll </a> which also covers Hyde.
+The main reason for choosing Hyde was because it looked simple, and yet appealing.
 I like the layout with a sidebar which serves as a navigation bar.
-It becomes easy to make information accesible in this layout.
-On top of hyde, here are some of the small things I added that led to this site:
+It becomes easy to move around the site, in this layout.
+On top of hyde, here are some of the small things I added to create this site:

 * **Tags**, **Summary**: This was pretty easy.
 Simply adding a line to the yaml frontmatter achieved the purpose and runnign [Liquid](https://www.liquidmarkup.org/) code allowed me to create stuff like [listing by tags](/tags/).